FG-s-Modlists/FGs-Modlists-Site/content/atelier/readme.md

 Skyrim is very heavy on processors.
 Generally, anything above 3GHz should be fine but I can’t guarantee it.
 6GB or 8GB of VRAM should be plenty, with 4GB of VRAM probably capable of 60FPS without ENB.

 ### Important Links
-Atelier FAQ & Troubleshooting
+- Atelier FAQ & Troubleshooting
-Atelier Bug & Suggestions Tracker
+- Atelier Bug & Suggestions Tracker
-Atelier Discord
+- Atelier Discord
-Atelier Patreon
+- Atelier Patreon
-Atelier Changelog
+- Atelier Changelog

-One Two Three Four Five Six Seven Eight Nine Ten Eleven Twelve

 ## Pre-Installation
 ### Skyrim Setup
 As with any modlist, it is strongly recommended that you start with a clean, unmodified installation of Skyrim: Special Edition.
 To get your Skyrim SE to this state, follow these steps:

-In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).
+1. In Steam, uninstall Skyrim: Special Edition (Right-click > Manage > Uninstall).

-If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Properties… > Local Files > Browse Local Files…), delete them.
+2. If there are any files leftover in the Skyrim Special Edition game folder (Right-click > Properties… > Local Files > Browse Local Files…), delete them.

-Install Skyrim: Special Edition.
+3. Install Skyrim: Special Edition.

+{{< tip >}}
 Protip: If you want to be absolutely certain you have uninstalled Skyrim completely, download and use Skyrim Shredder.
+{{< /tip >}}

 Also make sure you have deleted or disabled any and all Creation Club content that may have downloaded with the game.

 ### Steam Setup
-In Steam, set Skyrim: Special Edition to update only when opened.
+1. In Steam, set Skyrim: Special Edition to update only when opened.
 (Right-click > Properties… > Updates > Automatic updates > Only update this game when I launch it)

-In Steam, disable the Steam Overlay.
+2. In Steam, disable the Steam Overlay.
 (Right-click > Properties… > General > Enable the Steam Overlay while in-game checkbox)

 ### Launching Skyrim
 Launch Skyrim SE to create any INI or registry entries the game needs.
 Immediately exit after the launcher has successfully selected a graphics preset for your hardware.
 The INIs will be overwritten by the ones included in the Wabbajack installer.

 ### Wabbajack Preparations
-Download the latest version of Wabbajack.
+1. Download the latest version of Wabbajack.
 Do not run anything until instructed to do so.
 Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.

-Create a new folder in the root of the drive where you want Wabbajack to be installed.
+2. Create a new folder in the root of the drive where you want Wabbajack to be installed.
 Name this folder Wabbajack.

-Create a second folder called [Install Drive]\Atelier.
+3. Create a second folder called [Install Drive]\Atelier.
 This folder is where the modlist will be installed.

-Double check that you have not placed any of these folders in your Skyrim: Special Edition installation directory.
+4. Double check that you have not placed any of these folders in your Skyrim: Special Edition installation directory.

-Ensure that [Install Drive]\Atelier is completely empty.
+5. Ensure that [Install Drive]\Atelier is completely empty.

-Ensure that Wabbajack.exe is in [Install Drive]\Wabbajack.
+6. Ensure that Wabbajack.exe is in [Install Drive]\Wabbajack.

-WARNING
+{{< tip "warning" >}}
+**WARNING!**

-Failure to set up these folders properly will result in the install failing.
-For example, [install drive]\Wabbajack\Atelier is incorrect.
+**Failure to set up these folders properly will result in the install failing.
+For example, [install drive]\Wabbajack\Atelier is incorrect.**
+{{< /tip >}}

 ## Wabbajack Installation
 If you are updating your existing installation of Atelier, skip to Updating Atelier.

-Run Wabbajack.exe.
+1. Run Wabbajack.exe.

-At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.
+2. At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.

-Once it finishes downloading, click the play/right arrow icon on the Atelier card.
+3. Once it finishes downloading, click the play/right arrow icon on the Atelier card.

-Set the Installation Location to [install drive]\Atelier.
+4. Set the Installation Location to [install drive]\Atelier.
 The download location does not need to be set manually unless you have drive space limitations.
 Downloading to a separate folder is fine (for example, on a HDD), but as before it is recommended that the actual install be placed on a SSD.
 Important!: Do not install the modlist to your Skyrim SE installation folder OR the folder that Wabbajack.exe is in.

-Click the play/right arrow button to begin installation.
+5. Click the play/right arrow button to begin installation.

 ### With Nexus Premium
-Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.
+6. Wabbajack will walk you through logging into the Nexus and authorizing an API key so it can download mods if you have not done so previously.

-Let Wabbajack do its thing.
+7. Let Wabbajack do its thing.
 This will take a little while (usually 3-4 hours at most), so go get a snack and read the Important Mods You Need to Know About section of this document.

 ### Without Nexus Premium
-Wabbajack will prompt you to click all the needed buttons to download the modlist.
+6. Wabbajack will prompt you to click all the needed buttons to download the modlist.
 Be prepared for this to take a really long time, possibly more than one day.
 Also be aware that due to the amount of time required when installing this list manually, the list may update during the time it takes to install and you may need to start over if that happens.
 Put on some music or a TV show and make a day of it.
 If you need a break during this process, grab a snack and read the Important Mods You Need to Know About section of this document.

 Once complete, Wabbajack will say “Installation complete!
 You may exit the program.”
 If it does not, visit the FG’s Modlists Discord server for assistance.
 Don’t forget to upload your log file!